-Except for the proposed wood fence and lack of the Code specified benches in the civic area, strict adherence to other applicable zoning standards discussed above would inhibit the development of this neighborhood structural improvement effort.
+Strict adherence to all applicable zoning standards would inhibit the development of this structural improvement effort.

 2. The modifications adequately provide for service areas and other development features for the project;

 Consistent.
 The proposal provides adequate access to service areas of the project.
 The building has been designed with proper accessibility to the building, parking and dumpster enclosure areas.